Spring Phosphorus Results

 Long Lake is located in Waters, Broder, and Eden townships.
 Long Lake has an area of 861.3 hectares and a shoreline perimeter of 52.9 kilometres.
 The maximum depth of Long Lake is 36.5 metres.
 It is 14.5 kilometres in length and in few places more than 0.8 kilometres in width.
 View maps of Long Lake.

-Click on the Long Lake/Black Lake Stewardship Committee link to obtain information about the stewardship group and its activities.
+Visit the Long Lake/Black Lake Stewardship Committee link to obtain information about the stewardship group and its activities.

-For more information about macro invertebrates (aquatic insects), please visit the Aquatic Insects Information section of our website.
+For more information about macro invertebrates (aquatic insects), visit the Aquatic Insects Information section of our website.

 There is currently no data for aquatic plants.